 The committee will assign a grade of either pass or fail, determined by a simple majority.
 Students who fail may retake the examination if all or all but one of the committee members approve the retake.
 Failure on the second attempt will lead to dismissal from the program.
 In the event that the committee cannot make an immediate decision, the committee chair may call a recess.
-More information is available at www.policy.umn.edu/Policies/Education/Education/DOCTORALPERFORMANCE\PROCo1.html.
+More information is available at https://policy.umn.edu/education/mastersperformance

-After the defense, the PLC will copy the signed exam report and email it to the student.
+After the defense, the GPC will copy the signed exam report and email it to the student.
 Students are responsible for submitting the original to the Graduate School by the last day of the month.
 Students also have until the end of the month to submit the final draft of the thesis, according to the instructions included in the grad packet.